-Commanding a superior view of Barry Island and the Bristol Channel, St Nicholas Church stood for hundreds of years like a beacon to passing sailors.
+With a commanding view of Barry Island and the Bristol Channel such as depicted in this early nineteenth century painting above, St Nicholas Church has stood for hundreds of years like a beacon to passing sailors.
 It would have been a familiar sight and a landmark to the mariners' of old.
-Located by the modern A4050, it was the former parish church and would have formed a part of the network that was the medieval village of Barry; it also contains the mortal remains of many of old Barry’s former villagers' and no doubt those of its more affluent locals'.
-Unfortunately, in regard to the de Barri family there are no monuments to them or their patronage as is common with many of the Vale’s older churches’ (their line died out in the 14th century).
-There is but an echo of the final resting place of the de Barri family as ‘dressed-lias stone coffin shaped slabs’ were located in the customary chancel position; this was often reserved for the local gentry, the closer to the alter, the closer to God.
-There are no gravestones that predate the 18th century as what you now see it an inferior Victorian facsimile of the real thing; the medieval church was destroyed in 1874.
+St Nicholas was the parish church for the medieval village of Barry and no doubt contains the mortal remains of many villagers.
+Unfortunately the de Barri family, the resident medieval landowners, have no monuments or knightly effigies here as is common with many of the Vale’s older churches’.
+In the grave yard there are no gravestones that predate the eighteenth century; the reason for all of this?
+The medieval church was destroyed in 1874 and what you now see now is a Victorian facsimile of the original.
 The Victorians had an unfortunate habit of knocking down medieval and post medieval buildings and erecting near copies of the real thing on the former site; Margam and St. Augustine’s Church in Penarth are fine example of the Victorians’ demolishing the very thing they intend to replicate.

-Detailed information is unfortunately lacking regarding the medieval church, we do know though that it was smaller than the present church and although aligned slightly off angle to the present church, it did occupy roughly the same ground.
-Its name is derived from the patron saint of sailors' (St Nicholas) which is fitting given that it is contiguous with the local harbour.
-The medieval church could have been Norman in origin; this is reinforced by a ‘circular sutton-stone style Norman font’ although no other evidence from this period is extant.
-The original church was small being around 14 meters in length by 5.9 meters.
-The church was basic and encompassed a chancel and nave.
-The church features dressed-stone lancet windows (a feature of early Gothic ecclesiastical architecture).
-Its door was again of Vale limestone but chamfered, again a common feature of stone building from the medieval period denoting a well-constructed building.
-The windows apparently also possessed iron grilles and internal shutters and it is possibly that the roof was actually thatched during this phase.
-We also know that the church interior floor was possessed of crushed up robbed Roman bricks, the first phase walls also contained Roman brick again they would have all come from the Knap Glan-Y-Mor site.
+What we know of the medieval church it that it was smaller than the present church and although aligned slightly off angle to the present church, it did occupy roughly the same ground.
+Its name is derived from the patron saint of sailors' (St Nicholas) and certainly named so because of the local harbour.
+The medieval church could have been Norman in origin; a ‘circular sutton-stone style Norman font’ was discovered during excavations.
+The original church was small being around 14 meters in length by 5.9 meters and encompassed a chancel and nave; it featured dressed-stone lancet windows.
+The windows apparently also possessed iron grilles and internal shutters and it is possibly that the roof was thatched at some point.
+We also know that the church interior floor contained crushed up Roman bricks, the early phase walls also contained Roman brick; these almost certainly would have all come from the Knap Glan-Y-Mor site.

 (Multi-phase plan depicting the medieval church, the Victorian church, church boundary and the priest's house.)